shxntanu/vision-demo/README.md

 # LiveKit Vision Demo

-This LiveKit example project demonstrates how to build a sophisticated AI agent that can process realtime video feed, similar to the ChatGPT advanced voice with video feature.
+This LiveKit example demonstrates an AI assistant that can process a realtime video feed while speaking with a user.

 The project contains a native iOS frontend, built on LiveKit's [Swift SDK](https://github.com/livekit/client-sdk-swift), and a backend agent, built on LiveKit's [Python Agents framework](https://github.com/livekit/agents) and the Gemini Multimodal Live API.